jverzani/JGUI.jl/README.md

 For a slider, the `valueChanged` signal passes the new value to the callback.
 This value is then used within the callback that produces the graphic.
 One could also access this value within the callback with `sl[:value]`.

+The last line is one hacky way to get the initial graphic drawn.
+The `notify` method of the underlying model notifies any observers of a "valueChanged" event for a specified value.

 ### Containers